Life is a breeze in Kingscliff

 For those who are taking a drive further south beyond Kingscliff, I would highly recommend to take a detour from the main road as it is tucked away off the Pacific Highway.
 You have to make sure that you make a right hand turn for a short visit as drive along.
 Kingscliff is one of the great place to start your journey if you’re travelling further south.

-For me to fully enjoy my stay in Kingscliff and make the most of the town’s attractions, I stayed for a week which gave me enough time to enjoy the sun, sand and surf as well as getting to sample some of the beautiful attractions with a feel of laid-back factor and undoubtedly, this is where the true heart of Kingscliff shines.
-Yes, I stayed on top of one of the apartments that over-looked right out to the ocean and I certainly had plenty of space to enjoy the tranquil atmosphere and what an ideal introduction to the area.
+To fully enjoy my stay in Kingscliff and make the most of the town’s attractions, I stayed for a week which gave me enough time to enjoy the sun, sand and surf as well as getting to sample some of the beautiful attractions with a feel of laid-back factor and undoubtedly, this is where the true heart of Kingscliff shines.
+Staying in one of the apartments just metres away from the beach with private gardens that over-looked right out to the ocean was just a perfect getaway.
+I certainly, had plenty of space to enjoy the tranquil atmosphere and what an ideal introduction to the area.
 I can see why locals love it here and many of them had never had the desire to move out of this town.

 The township of Kingscliff is within close proximately to a number of beachside towns including Hasting Point and Portsville which have endless attractions on what to see and do.
 They all have its own unique stunning views of beautiful beaches, lookouts, camping sites, boardwalks and parklands.
 Many visitors come here to enjoy the sun, sand and surf in a more laid-back relaxing atmosphere.